MichaelBruwerSwartz/BBD_LaserTag/docs/websocket/server-to-client.md

   - value: player points
 - `timeLeft` - time that remains in seconds

+### `hit`

+Sent when a player hits another player.

+- `player` - username of player who hit the target
+- `target` - username of player who was hit
+- `weapon` - the weapon that was used to hit the target

 ### `playerJoin`

 Sent to **players and spectators** when a user joins a session.